coburnw/python-vxi11-server/README.md

 ## VXI-11 Server in Python

-A VXI-11 Server implementation in Python that allows your BeagleBone Black or possibly Raspberry PI to apear as a VXI-11 device.
+A VXI-11 Server implementation in Python that allows your BeagleBone Black or Raspberry PI appear as a VXI-11 device.

 VXI-11 is an instrument control protocol for accessing laboratory devices such as signal generators, power meters, and oscilloscopes over ethernet.